launchdarkly-labs/ld-core-demo/MIGRATION_GUIDE.md

 ### Automated Migration

-We've created a GitHub workflow to automate the migration:
+We've created a GitHub workflow to automate the migration.
+This must be run through GitHub Actions, not locally:

 1. **Migrate One Environment (Test First)**